Vasar

 Constraints and assumptions

-Assumed founders had minimal manufacturing knowledge and needed clarity without jargon.
+Assumed founders had minimal manufacturing knowledge and needed clarity without jargon

 Research approach

-Content audit of Vasar’s internal notes, processes, and engineering workflows.
+To ground the site in reality, I audited Vasar’s internal notes, processes, and engineering workflows.

-How founders evaluate manufacturing partners
+How founders evaluate trust

 Key insights

-2. Vasar’s differentiator is expertise, not equipment.
+Vasar’s differentiator is expertise, not equipment

 The opportunity